 Interior designers apply creative solutions to spatial and architectural design challenges in a huge range of contexts.
 From the smaller units approached in your first year to the more ambitious residential or business designs of your final project, you will discover inventive ways to approach these challenges.

-100% of Interior Design students were satisfied with their course (NSS 2019)
+100% of Interior Design students were satisfied with their course.
+(National Student Survey 2020)

 - UCAS Code – W250

 - Duration – 3 years full-time | 6 years part-time